99% Amphotericin B Powder With Best Prices

 If you want to weigh some during the storage, make sure the sample doesn’t absorb moisture.

-As we all know that a low-temperature chemical will draw moisture in the air.
+As we all know that a low-temperature chemical will draw moisture into the air.
 To avoid it:

 1) you can weigh the sample after the whole package is back to room temperature naturally.